adrichey/cbconv/README.md

 CLI tool to convert comic book archive files into PDFs.
 It was created so that I can convert my digital comic book collection to a format readable on any device that can read PDFs.
 You can read more about the comic book archive file format on its [Wikipedia entry](https://en.wikipedia.org/wiki/Comic_book_archive).
 This application can convert .cb7, .cbr, .cbt, and .cbz files to PDF.
 It will not convert .cba files as ACE archives are a dead format.

 ## How to build this application
-- Clone this repo and run `go build ./...`
+- Clone this repo and run `go build`

 ## How to use this application